Bathroom Remodel Budget

+Bathroom remodeling budgets may seem like a mystery.
 Budget is the “B” word of remodeling.
 In last week’s installment, I talked about three key questions you need to ask yourself before starting a bathroom remodel.
 This week, I want to talk about planning your bathroom budget and thinking about where you might want to save a little money and where you might want to splurge.
 I’m going to give you some great tips on ways to save on your remodel, as well.

 Vanities & Storage

 The vanity and countertop are the workhorse of the bathroom.
 You are going to spend the most amount of time at your vanity, compared to the other areas of your bathroom.
 Therefore, it’s very important you plan for plenty of storage and counter space.
 Beyond that, the vanity, backsplash, and countertop can really add a lot of style to your bathroom.
 I recommend selecting one of these three and making it your focal point.